Last updated: May 4, 2026

 Do I need a license to start a cleaning business in Rhode Island?

-Is commercial cleaning taxable in Rhode Island?
+Are cleaning services taxable in Rhode Island?

 When does workers’ compensation apply to a cleaning business in Rhode Island?